jamplate/processor/README.md

  System.out.println("name");
  System.out.println("package");
  ```
- Will make the same file names and count as the `#make` example
- And the half the file outputs as the `#with` example!
+ Will make the same file names and count as the `#make` example, And the half the file outputs as the `#with` example!

  The file with the name `android.apk`
  ```